amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 To preserve the security benefits of origin cookies, this design disallows a domain cookie from shadowing an origin cookie.
 This ensures that the more specific and secure cookie cannot be overridden by a less secure one.

 ## Storage
-Altering the storage model in [Section 5.4.3 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-store-a-cookie) will also be neccessary this is due to the fact that is the newCookie and oldCookie's scheme and port do not exact match then instead of overwriting the new cookie is stored as a seperate cookie.
+Altering the storage model in [Section 5.4.3 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-store-a-cookie) will also be necessary this is due to the fact that is the newCookie and oldCookie's scheme and port do not exact match then instead of overwriting the new cookie is stored as a separate cookie.

 Step number 18 of this section will need to be altered to: